Decoding Dark Matter Substructure without Supervision: Network Architecture Training

 for $p \geq 1$, where the infimum is taken over the space of all joint measures $J$ on $M \times M$ denoted by $\mathcal{J}(P,Q)$.
 The special case of $p = 1$ corresponds to the well known {\it Earth Mover distance}.
 We can write Equation~\ref{Wp} down in a form that is useful for empirical data,

 where $J_{ij}$ is known as the optimal transport matrix and has the property that,

-In this work we use the Wasserstein distance to measure the deviation between the input and reconstructed images for unsupervised algorithms.
-In practice this is achieved by compressing images down an axis to a 1D representation and then solving Equation~\ref{wass-eq} for the optimal transport matrix $J_{ij}$ for the geodesic between both images, as shown in Figure \ref{fig:wass-examp}.
-Thus, the architecture with the shortest average Wasserstein distance can be interpreted as the best at faithful reproduction of a given data set.
+We use the Wasserstein distance to measure the deviation between the input and reconstructed images for unsupervised algorithms.
+In practice, this is achieved by compressing images down an axis to a 1D representation and then solving Eq.~\ref{wass-eq} for the optimal transport matrix $J_{ij}$ for the geodesic between both images, as shown in Figure \ref{fig:wass-examp}.
+Thus, the architecture with the shortest average Wasserstein distance can be interpreted as the best reproduction of a given data set.
+We calculate the Wasserstein distance based on the average compression down the $x$ and $y$ axis.